 Is your team tracking the right metrics?
-Are they focusing on what’s important in the 2020 SEO landscape?
-Tasneem Rossouw, Digital Copywriter, provides five key stats to make you re-think your business plan and focus for 2020.
+Are they focusing on what’s important in the SEO landscape?
+Huble provides five key stats to make you rethink your business plan and focus.

 As a marketing leader, your to-do list is likely miles long with little space to micromanage your digital marketing team.
 While you should be able to rely on your team to handle SEO, keeping your finger on the pulse of the latest SEO insights ensures you don’t come up short when reporting SEO performance to the board — especially if they’re not as interested in the analytics technicalities as you are.